JetBrains/intellij-platform-plugin-template/README.md

 In addition to the configuration files, the most important part is the `src` directory, which contains our implementation and the manifest for our plugin – [plugin.xml][file:plugin.xml].

-## Plugin Configuration file
+## Plugin configuration file
-The Plugin Configuration file is a [plugin.xml][file:plugin.xml] file located in the `src/main/resources/META-INF` directory.
+The plugin configuration file is a [plugin.xml][file:plugin.xml] file located in the `src/main/resources/META-INF` directory.
 It provides general information about the plugin, its dependencies, extensions, and listeners.

 ```xml